plaidml/plaidml/docs/edsl.md

 This tutorial covers how to use the C++ Tile EDSL, not how Tile code is constructed and manipulated by PlaidML.
-It does not cover the workings of PlaidML utilities such as the Tile compiler.
+It does not cover the workings of PlaidML utilities such as the "pmlc compiler".

-Tile and PlaidML are still in early development and the C++ Tile EDSL is actively changing to add new functionality.
-It is certain there will be substantive additions to the C++ Tile EDSL; it is likely that some minor changes will affect operations described in this tutorial; it is not impossible that there will be major changes to the C++ Tile EDSL affecting the contents of this tutorial.
+Tile and PlaidML are still being developed and the APIs discussed here are subject to change.
+It is certain there will be substantive additions to the C++ Tile EDSL;
+it is likely that some minor changes will affect operations described in this tutorial; it is not impossible that there will be major changes to the C++ Tile EDSL affecting the contents of this tutorial.

 ## How to Write Tile Code